aaronkaplan/awesome-taxonomyzoo-list/README.md

 # Rules for labelling objects

 1. Domain names or IP addresses MAY be labelled by one or more taxonomies.
-2. A taxonomy is always represented as a triplet prefix:tag=value.
+2. A taxonomy is always represented as a triplet ``prefix:tag=value``.
 See the [MISP taxonomies](https://github.com/MISP/misp-taxonomies) explanation page
 3. A taxonomy MUST be representable in the [machine-tags](https://github.com/MISP/misp-taxonomies) readable format
 4. a taxonomy which is to be considered useful for DNS names or IP addresses SHOULD be stable.
 A label assignment SHOULD be stable and not change frequently (e.g. once per quarter or year)
 5. There are two ways for assigning labels: a) manually or b) automatically.
 The latter implies that a taxonomy MUST only be used if the assignment of labels can be done by an algorithm with high success rates (and low false positive rates).
 Otherwise we consider a taxonomy *non-actionable*.